Business Writing Proficiency Requirement*

 The business writing proficiency requirement may be satisfied in any of three ways:

-Earning a score of 4.0 or better on the analytical writing component (AWA) of the GMAT or GRE exam used for admission**,
+Earning a score of 4.0 or better on the analytical writing component (AWA) of a valid GMAT or GRE exam reviewed by the office of MBA Admissions**

 Showing proof of having taken and passed an approved business writing course after the GMAT or GRE test date, or